 Botanical Name: Philodendron bipinnatifidum

-Another dependable house plant from the Araceae family, the split-leaf philodendron also happens to be one of the most captivating.
+Split-leaf philodendron is another dependable house plant from the Araceae family.
+It also happens to be one of the most captivating.

 This stunning philodendron plant is a tree-like shrub.
 Young plants have sturdy, upright stems, which tend to lie horizontally as the plant ages.
 They eventually sprawl to become twice as wide as they are tall, so give your house plant plenty of room to spread out.
 You may want to stake up your plant to provide support.

 The foliage is stunning.
 When young, the glossy, heart-shaped leaves are deeply indented, and become more deeply cut as they grow.
 Some varieties of split-leaf philodendron have wavy margins.
 Big leaves are dust-catchers.
 To clean them, gently wipe the leaves with a damp cloth.

 Wondering whether to repot?
 Pot up in spring or early summer when the roots fill the pot, usually every couple years.
 Use a container with drainage holes to prevent root rot.
 Once the plant gets big (top-heavy), it's a good idea to use a heavy container to prevent it from toppling.